 Event-Driven Architectures and Async APIs

 While traditional RESTful APIs are excellent for request-response interactions, the rise of real-time applications and microservices has spurred the growth of event-driven architectures (EDA) and asynchronous APIs.
 Technologies like WebSockets, Apache Kafka, and GraphQL subscriptions enable applications to react instantly to events, facilitating highly responsive and scalable systems.
-AsyncAPI, an open-source initiative, is gaining traction as a standard for defining event-driven APIs, much like OpenAPI (Swagger) for REST.
+AsyncAPI, an open-source initiative, is gaining traction as a standard for defining event-driven APIs.
 This shift allows for more dynamic and loosely coupled systems, essential for complex distributed environments.
-You can learn more about event-driven design principles at Confluent's Blog on EDA.

 API-First Development: A Strategic Imperative